You're standing in the dairy aisle. Recipe calls for a quart of heavy cream. You grab a pint because hey, they look close enough, right?

 Baking Is Chemistry

 Baking isn't cooking.
-It's chemistry with a timer.
-Swap a quart for a pint in a cake batter and you've just doubled your liquid.
+In real terms, it's chemistry with a timer.
+In real terms, swap a quart for a pint in a cake batter and you've just doubled your liquid.
 The structure collapses.
 The crumb gets gummy.
-Also, the rise fails.
+But the rise fails.
 I've seen a beautiful genoise turn into a dense rubber disc because someone eyeballed "about half a quart" and poured a pint instead.

 Scaling Recipes

 Say you're doubling a soup recipe that calls for 2 quarts of stock.
-Think about it: if you think "2 pints per quart" and grab 4 pints, you're short by half.
-And the vegetables don't have room to swim.
+That's 4 quarts — a gallon.
+If you think "2 pints per quart" and grab 4 pints, you're short by half.
 Your soup is thick, salty, and sad.
-Consider this: that's 4 quarts — a gallon.
+Because of that, the vegetables don't have room to swim.
 The flavors don't meld.

 Grocery Shopping

 Heavy cream often comes in pints and quarts.
-Here's the thing — if you need a quart and buy two pints, you're paying a 50–100% premium for the same volume.
-That's why a quart is $5–6.
-Worth adding: a pint is usually $3–4.
-That's why same with broth, milk, buttermilk.
+A pint is usually $3–4.
+Worth adding: a quart is $5–6.
+If you need a quart and buy two pints, you're paying a 50–100% premium for the same volume.
+Here's the thing — same with broth, milk, buttermilk.
 The unit price per ounce almost always favors the larger container — unless it's going to spoil before you use it.

 Meal Prep and Storage